KallistiOS/KallistiOS/utils/readme.md

 # KallistiOS Utilities
+This directory contains a number of PC-side tools used for a variety of purposes.
+Some are meant to be used directly by users, while others are called through KallistiOS Makefiles.
+These utilities are built automatically when KallistiOS is built, and many KallistiOS examples depend on them in order to build.

 - [**bin2c**](bin2c/): Converts a binary file to a C integer array for inclusion in a source file
 - [**bin2o**](bin2o/): Converts a binary files an object file for linking into a project
 - [**bincnv**](bincnv/): An ELF to BIN conversion testing utility